kosyachniy/SmartMobility/README.md

-This project is creating during CEE Hacks hackathon
+This project is creating during CEEHacks hackathon

-Powered by React